ibm-cloud-docs/vmwaresolutions/services/managing_f5.md

 ## Accessing the BIG-IP Web UI consoles
 {: #managing_f5-big-ip-consoles}

-To manage the F5 BIG-IP service, log in to the primary or the secondary BIG-IP Web UI consoles by using the corresponding credentials that you can find on the F5 BIG-IP service details page.
+To manage the F5 BIG-IP® service, log in to the primary or the secondary BIG-IP Web UI consoles by using the corresponding credentials that you can find on the F5 BIG-IP service details page.

 For more information about viewing the service details, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).